 This module includes one belt.
 In order to create a typical drive system for most applications, two modules will need to be purchased.
-We suggest the use of four (4) pieces of 1" wide REV extrusion as bracing structure between two Rhino Track Drive Modules.
-Pictures of this setup version are shown on the "How To / Pictures" tab.
+We suggest the use of four (4) pieces of 1 in. wide extrusion as bracing structure between two Rhino Track Drive Modules.
+Pictures of this setup version are shown below.

 During normal use of this belt, the blue rubber tread may begin to delaminate (split apart from the timing belt).
 If this happens, please follow these steps to fix the belt: